Kh3m/health-information-system/README.md

 In the project directory, you can run:

 ### `npm install`
-Which installs all the required depencies
+Which installs all the required dependencies.
-Note - You need to have nodejs installed to do this.
+`Note` - You need to have nodejs installed to do this.

 ### `npm start`